microtechno9000/automatic-ripping-machine/arm_wiki/Devolepment-Branch.md

 ### Move the database from SQLite to MySQL
 - **1:** Migrate the current database from SQLite to MySQL
 - **2:** Support user migration of existing databases to the new container

+## Docker Overview
+ARM has been split into three containers, database, UI and ripper, all connected together via the arm-network.
+The idea splits out the UI and rippers to allow for future flexiability.
+The split allows the UI and ripper(s) to be run on seperate physical machines if a user wants.

+All containers are built using docker compose.
+Quick generation of containers can be managed from the ARM Dev Tools using the `-dc` option.

+### ARM UI
+**Overview**:
+ARM user interface or web page provides control, configuration and status for all connected rippers.

+**Volumes**:
+UI only requires access to the /log, /config and /db folders

+**Devices**:
+No devices are passed into the UI, all device scanning occurs within the ripper container via API calls

+### ARM Ripper
+**Overview**:
+ARM ripper, manages a ripping job from start to finish reporting data back to the database image.

+**Volumes**:
+Requires access to /transcode, /completed and /logs

+**Devices**:
+Requires CD, DVD or Blu-ray drives to execute ripping jobs.

+### ARM Database
+ARM DB is pulled from the mysql:latest, with minimal configuration required.
+User, password and database need to align with the values entered into the UI and ripper.
+The database only requires a single volume, a local folder for the mysql database to reside.

+_Note: The arm-db-test is added for running tests against the database.
+Avoiding entries into a production database_

+### ARM Network
+The ARM network is a docker network link, allowing data to pass between the UI, Ripper and Database.
+For systems where the ripper, UI and database are on separate machines, additional testing will be required.

 ## Setup PyCharm for v3.x
 PyCharm supports code development and testing, with Docker, MySQL, Flask and Test integration.